freelookapp/freelookapp.github.io/index.markdown

 Freelook head tracker is a head tracking app for games and simulation software.
 It works with Opentrack desktop software to allow you to control the free look camera of your sim games hands-free.

-Freelook will work on all iOS devices with a front facing camera running iOS12 or higher.
-It supports USB connection, dark mode, gestures, external keyboards, and more.
+Freelook will work on all iOS devices with a front facing camera running iOS12 or later.
+It supports USB connection, keyboard shortcuts, dark mode, gestures and more.

 [Download in App Store](https://apps.apple.com/us/app/freelook-head-tracker/id1568984664)